 Contractors submit program level data, such as, the number of providers trained, the number of consultations provided, the number of depression screening tools completed during pregnancy, the number of depression screening tools completed during postpartum.
-All entities who receive NC MATTERS funds are required to submit midyear and annual program reports and to participate in monthly calls with the Health Resources and Services Administration Project Officer.
+All entities who receive NC MATTERS funds are required to submit midyear and annual program reports and to participate in monthly calls with the Division of Public Health Project Director and Health Resources and Services Administration Project Officer.